at2307/ArduinoCloud-to-IBMCloud-NodeRED/2ibm_cloudant/README.md

 We do not want to be "writing" a server application, but we need _something_ that can act as a backend (or middleware if you prefer) app for us, so why not [Node-RED](https://nodered.org/)?
 A flow-based programming tool, to connect nodes that form a flow to accomplish what we want to do.

 If you read the docs you will find that one of the ways to run Node-RED on IBM Cloud is through the [IBM Cloud Code Engine](https://www.ibm.com/cloud/code-engine/) (deployment target) instance.
-So, for the purpose of this project, we will use following resources:
+So, for the purpose of this project, we will use the following resources:

 - [Arduino IoT Cloud](https://cloud.arduino.cc/how-it-works/) -- an online platform with data from our boards
 - [IBM Cloud : Code Engine](https://www.ibm.com/cloud/code-engine/) -- a serverless PaaS running a containerized app